 Currently, the South Coast Air Basin is classified as a "severe-17" nonattainment area for ozone (O3) and nonattainment area for fine particulate matter (PM2.5).
 Every three years, the South Coast Air Quality Management District (AQMD) prepares an air quality management plan (AQMP) describing measures to achieve air quality improvement, including attainment for O3 and PM2.5, to be submitted for inclusion in the State Implementation Plan (SIP).
 Each iteration of the plan is an update of the previous plan.
-The Final 2007 AOMP was adopted by the AOMD Governing Board on June 1, 2007.
-The AQMP is consistent with the National Ambient Air Quality Standards (NAAQS) and California Ambient Air Quality Standards (CAAQS).
+The Final 2007 AQMP was adopted by the AQMD Governing Board on June 1, 2007.
+The AOMP is consistent with the National Ambient Air Quality Standards (NAAQS) and California Ambient Air Quality Standards (CAAQS).
 The AQMP relies on information from the California Air Resources Board (ARB) and the Southern California Association of Governments (SCAG), including mobile and area source emissions and information regarding projected growth in the region, to estimate and project current and future emissions from stationary sources, mobile sources, off-road sources, and other emissions contributors, and then determine strategies necessary for the reduction of emissions through regulatory controls.
 The emission projections and SCAG growth projections are based on population and vehicle trends and land use plans developed by the cities and the County in the SCAG region (for the 2007 AQMP, SCAG's 2004 RTP was used due to the time differential between the AQMP and RTP update schedules).
 Projects that propose development that are consistent with the growth anticipated by local general plans are therefore consistent with the AQMP.
 The project area maintains the same land use policies now as it did under the 2004 RTP.
 The Proposed specific plan is also actually below the residential density anticipated for the site at 0.63 units per acre - the General Plan anticipated between 1-3 units per acre.
 The project is therefore consistent with the AQMP.

 In 2008 the Southern California Association of Governments (SCAG) adopted the 2008 Regional Transportation Plan (the "2008 RTP").
 An environmental impact report (EIR) prepared for the 2008 RTP included an analysis of housing, employment and population relative to the SCAG region (through 2035), in which the City of Glendora is included, and its effects on air quality.
 Criteria Pollutants from PM10 and PM2.5 were considered significant.
 Increases in PM10 and PM2.5 resulted from VMT.
 Since the proposed project is consistent with the City's land use plan as described above, anticipated impacts would be consistent with the analysis contained in the 2008 RTP EIR and no further analysis is necessary (Section 15152(f)(1) of Title 14, Chapter 3 of the California Code of Regulations).
 No new impacts are expected beyond those already analyzed by the SCAG 2008 RTP EIR.
-Applicable mitigation measures from the RTP will be applied to the project (See MM-AQ.3-AQ.14 of the RTP EIR and AQ1-AQ4 from the 2007 AQMP EIR which are incorporated herein be reference) to ensure project consistency with RTP emissions forecasts and avoidance of significant impacts.
-The annexation of an additional +/- 39 acres consisting of 61 parcels (60 of which are developed) will not result in any changes in existing air quality conditions since no new development is associated with the annexation of the additional acreage.
+Applicable mitigation measures from the RTP will be applied to the project (See MM-AQ.3-AQ.14 of the RTP EIR and AQ1-AQ4 from the 2007 b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation?

+AQMP EIR which are incorporated herein be reference) to ensure project consistency with RTP emissions forecasts and avoidance of significant impacts.